Orthodox vs. Catholic vs. Protestant

 |---|---|---|---|

-| Number | 7 mysteries | 7 sacraments | 2 sacraments or ordinances (baptism, communion); some Lutherans also recognize absolution |
+| Number | 7 mysteries | 7 sacraments | 2 sacraments or ordinances (baptism, communion); some Lutherans and Anglicans also recognize absolution, and Anglicans typically retain confirmation |

-| Baptism | Immersion (or threefold immersion); salvation and regeneration; infants baptized | Sprinkling or pouring; washes away original sin; infants baptized | Believer’s baptism (Baptist, evangelical) or infant baptism (mainline); symbol of conversion |
+| Baptism | Immersion (or threefold immersion); salvation and regeneration; infants baptized | Typically sprinkling or pouring, though immersion is also permitted and increasingly practiced; washes away original sin; infants baptized | Believer’s baptism (Baptist, evangelical) or infant baptism (mainline); symbol of conversion |

 | Chrismation | Follows baptism immediately; seals with Holy Spirit; infants receive | Confirmation (at age of reason); requires bishop; completes baptism | Not a sacrament; some traditions have rites of blessing or laying on of hands |